google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 It is important for users to feel like they are using an app-like experience when using your progressive web app.
-This means that we need to handle navigations sensetively.
-If the user navigates to another origin then your progressive web app should not act like a container, instead a new context will be opened for the user.
+This means that we need to handle navigations sensitively.
+If the user navigates to another origin then your progressive web app should not act like a container.
+Instead, a new context will be opened for the user.

-The `scope` attribute also is used to define the reach of your web application within the origin.
+The `scope` attribute also is used to define the reach of your web application within the origin and is different to the `scope` property of your service worker.
 Any navigation to a url inside your origin, but outside the scope will cause a new web context to be opened for the user.
 This allows you to have multiple progressive web apps per origin.

 ## Effectively managing your app's scope